SavaiRavikiran/Monitoring_With_Prometheus-Grafana/README.md

 6. **Alerting:** Prometheus comes with a built-in alerting mechanism that allows users to define alerting rules based on metrics thresholds or other conditions.
 When an alert rule is violated, Prometheus can send alerts to various alerting channels like email, Slack, or PagerDuty.

-**Prometheus Architecture:**
+# **Prometheus Architecture:**

 Prometheus consists of several key components that work together to provide efficient monitoring capabilities:

 ![image](https://github.com/RavikiranSavai/Monitoring_With_Prometheus-Grafana/assets/76962621/2a58bc67-78be-4f8e-88b2-1f0e23d454ea)

 1. **Prometheus Server:** The core component responsible for data collection and storage.
-It scrapes metrics data from configured targets using HTTP-based pull mechanism and

-stores the time-series data in its local time-series database. like CPU Uses, No of exceptions.
+It scrapes metrics data from configured targets using HTTP-based pull mechanism and stores the time-series data in its local **time-series database**. like CPU Uses, No of exceptions.

-**Second**, it has a data retrieval worker that is responsible for getting or pulling those metrics from applications, services, servers, and other target resources and storing them or pushing them into that database.
+**Second**, it has a **data retrieval worker** that is responsible for getting or pulling those metrics from applications, services, servers, and other target resources and storing them or pushing them into that database.

 And **third**, it has a web server or server API that accepts